botorabi/TeamSpeakPHPBots/README.md

     Author:  Botorabi (botorabi AT gmx DOT net)

 # TeamSpeakPHPBots
-TeamSpeakPHPBots is a framework for developing TeamSpeak bots in PHP.
+TeamSpeakPHPBots is a lightweight framework for developing TeamSpeak bots in PHP.

 # Introduction